-3.4 Enforcement mainly occurs in reaction to complaints, which are in turn investigated by the ASA utilising experts where required.
-Although an improper advertisement can be removed, this is only after it has already been seen in the public domain and damaging messages have been propagated.
-Furthermore, advertising is becoming increasingly direct, through email campaigns and social media, and serious breaches may be missed.
+- 3.4 Enforcement mainly occurs in reaction to complaints, which are in turn investigated by the ASA using tilising experts where required.
+Although an improper advertisement can be removed, this is only after it has already been seen in the public domain and damaging messages may have been propagated.
+Furthermore, advertising is becoming increasingly direct, through email campaigns and social media, and serious breaches may be missed. - 3.5 On the principle that prevention is better than cure, we will explore with partners in the refractive surgery sector the desirability and possibility of developing and maintaining and agreed Code of Advertising for Refractive Surgery.